MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-ios.md

     ![Adding a Device](images/I-add-device.png)

 2. Click the **Add new device** button within the App Center install portal.
 App Center will display a dialog asking to show you a configuration profile.
+If you are not seeing **Add new device** option then go to https://install.appcenter.ms/register-device on your mobile device.

     ![Config Profile](images/i-profile.png)